ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 Access the web interface of the database content managing tool you're using (e.g., phpMyAdmin, Adminer) and run the SQL file that resulted from the previous step.
-Alternatively, you can also execute the SQL file through the command-line.
+Alternatively, if you don't have a content managing tool installed for your database, you can also execute the SQL file through the command-line.

 ### Verify restore